sourceduty/Sensor_Calibration/README.md

 #
 ### New Idea

-Previously, AI models like GPT were excellent at providing general information but were not fine-tuned for specific tasks such as sensor calibration.
+Previously, AI models were excellent at providing general information but were not fine-tuned for specific tasks such as sensor calibration.
 Users would have had to rely on forums, extensive documentation, or experimentation to get their sensors functioning optimally.
 This specialized GPT, however, eliminates much of the trial and error by offering targeted, technical guidance with code examples and real-world applications.
 By narrowing its focus to this niche area, the custom GPT delivers deeper expertise and more actionable insights that weren’t available in earlier versions of AI assistance, thus enhancing the efficiency and success rate of sensor projects.

 #
 ### Sensor Calibration